Revisiting Unsupervised Meta-Learning via the Characteristics of Few-Shot Tasks: Experimental Setups

-{\bf Implementation details.} We implement $\phi$ with two representative backbones.
-The ConvNet backbone~\cite{VinyalsBLKW16Matching,SnellSZ17Prototypical,FinnAL17Model} has 4 sequential concatenation blocks with convolution, batch normalization~\cite{IoffeS15BN}, ReLU, and Max Pooling.
+{\bf Network architectures.} We implement $\phi$ with two representative backbones.
+ConvNet~\cite{VinyalsBLKW16Matching,SnellSZ17Prototypical,FinnAL17Model} has four sequential blocks with convolution, batch normalization~\cite{IoffeS15BN}, ReLU, and Max Pooling.
 Each of the blocks outputs 64-dimensional latent embeddings, and we append a global average pooling at last.
-We also consider a 12-layer residual network~\cite{he2016deep,Lee2019Meta}.
-We apply ADAM~\cite{KingmaB14ADAM} on ConvNet with initial learning rate 0.002 over 100 epochs, and SGD w/ momentum on ResNet with initial learning rate 0.03 over 200 epochs.
-For each epoch, we perform 100 episodes.
-Cosine annealing is utilized to tune the learning rate.
-To generate different augmented versions of an instance during meta-training, we follow~\cite{khodadadeh2019unsupervised} and take advantage of a composition of the random resized crop, random translate, color distortions, and random grayscale.
-Top-10 nearest support instances are selected in HMS to construct difficult distractors.
-A 1-layer 8-head transformer is used in TSP-Head.
-Code will be made available.
+We also consider a 12-layer residual network~\cite{he2016deep,Lee2019Meta}, which is denoted as ResNet.

+{\bf Optimization.} We apply Adam~\cite{KingmaB14ADAM} on ConvNet with an initial learning rate 0.002 over 100 epochs.
+For ResNet, we follow~\cite{Lee2019Meta,YeHZS2018Learning} and use SGD w/ momentum 0.9 over 200 epochs, whose initial learning rate is 0.03.
+Cosine annealing is utilized to tune the learning rate for both architectures.

+{\bf Augmentations.} We use data augmentation from AMDIM~\cite{Bachman2019Learning} by default, taking advantage of a composition of the random resized crop, random translation, color distortions, and random grayscale to construct the pseudo-labels for unsupervised meta-training. \begin{itemize} \item Random resized crop makes a crop of random size (uniform from 0.08 to 1.0 in the area) of the original size and a random aspect ratio (default: of 3/4 to 4/3) of the original aspect ratio.
+Then the uncovered blank area is filled with reflect padding. \item Random translation translates vertically and horizontally by $n$ pixels where $n$ is an integer drawn uniformly and independently for each axis from $[-4, 4]$.
+Then the uncovered blank area is filled with reflect padding. \item Color distortions randomly change the brightness, contrast, and saturation of an image. \item Random grayscale randomly converts the image to grayscale with a probability of 0.25. \end{itemize}

+{\bf Similarity metrics.} There are four different kinds of similarity metrics, namely cosine, inner product, (negative) Euclidean distance, and our proposed SNS.
+Due to the ReLU layer at the end of the backbone, the embeddings have non-negative values.
+Inner product and SNS have range $(0,+\infty)$.
+Euclidean ranges in $(-\infty,0]$.
+But the range of cosine is $[0,1]$, whose values influences the compactness of the final embeddings~\cite{Shalev2020Redesigning}.
+Since the best temperature varies for different configurations of tasks, we set $\tau = 0.5$ to scale the logit~\cite{chen2020simple,he2020momentum} for cosine similarity, and $\tau = 1$ for others.

+{\bf Hard Mixed Supports~(HMS).} If not specified, HMS selects 10 nearest neighbors for each query.
+The embedding mixup coefficient is drawn from a uniform distribution, \ie, $\lambda \sim U(0,s)$. $s$ is 0.5 by default.
+We investigate the influence of the mixup strength $s$ in Section~\ref{sec:experiment}.

+{\bf Task-Specific Projection Head~(TSP-Head).} TSP-Head uses a 1-layer and 8-head Transformer by default~\cite{Vaswani2017Attention}.
+The dimensionality of key, query, and value vectors is the same as the input, \ie, 64 for ConvNet and 640 for ResNet.